syncfusion-content/maui-docs/MAUI/Masked-Entry/hiding-prompt-characters.md

 # Hiding Prompt Characters in .NET MAUI Masked Entry (SfMaskedEntry)

-When the HidePromptOnLeave property is set to true, prompt characters are ignored when control loses focus.
+When the HidePromptOnLeave property is set to true, prompt characters are ignored when the control loses focus.
 Again, the prompt characters are restored when the control is focused.

 {% tabs %}